Jmoney46/shimboot/README.md

 Note that rootfs partitions have to be named `shimboot_rootfs:<partname>` for the bootloader to recognize them.

 ## Status:
 Driver support depends on the device you are using shimboot on.
 The `patch_rootfs.sh` script attempts to copy all the firmware and drivers from the shim and recovery image into the rootfs, so expect most things to work on other boards.
 Both x86_64 and ARM64 chromebooks are supported.
+Premade ones are not recommended because of how it requires cros_debug to be added to the command line more later

 ### Device Compatibility Table:
 | Board Name                                          | X11               | Wifi              | Speakers | Backlight | Touchscreen | 3D Accel          | Bluetooth | Webcam   |